Cell-Ed/interviews.frontend/README.md

 ![Cell-Ed Header Banner](assets/images/celled-header-banner.jpeg)

-# Front-End Software Developer Interview Question
+# Front-End Software Developer Interview Take-Home Question

 Let's assume that you are helping a pet rescue center create a front-end application to process their "pet inventory".
 To the best of your ability attempt to create a [React](https://reactjs.org/) or [Vue](https://vuejs.org/) application that meets the needs of the following specifications; feel free to use any  tool that you are comfortable with in these frameworks to achieve this.